Turgon37/Iptables/README.md

 This is a shell script which provide a way to load iptables rules based on a configuration file.

-It consists in a main script iptables.sh which is launch by init(1) program and a configuration file localized by default to /etc/default/iptables
+It consists in a main script iptables.sh which is launch by init(1) program at system runtime and a configuration file localized by default to /etc/default/iptables which contains all rules configuration string

 The main script is written to run as a service script